matrix-org/synapse/docs/dev/git.md

  * `master` (tracks our last release).
  * `release-vX.Y.Z` (the branch where we prepare the next release)<sup id="a3">[3](#f3)</sup>.
- * PR branches which are targetting the release.
+ * PR branches which are targeting the release.
  * `develop` (our "mainline" branch containing our bleeding-edge).
  * regular PR branches.